EvidentSecurity/esp-sdk-java/docs/UsersApi.md

 UsersApi apiInstance = new UsersApi();
+String email = "email_example"; // String | The email of the user
 String firstName = "firstName_example"; // String | The first name of the user
 String lastName = "lastName_example"; // String | The last name of the user
-String email = "email_example"; // String | The email of the user
+String include = "include_example"; // String | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information.
+Boolean disableDailyEmails = true; // Boolean | Specifies whether the daily emails should be turned off or not String phone = "phone_example"; // String | The phone number of the user Integer roleId = 56; // Integer | The ID of the role of the user.
+Only a manager can set or modify the role id.
-Integer roleId = 56; // Integer | The ID of the role of the user List<Integer> subOrganizationIds = Arrays.asList(56); // List<Integer> | A list of sub organization IDs that the user should have access to
+List<Integer> subOrganizationIds = Arrays.asList(56); // List<Integer> | A list of sub organization IDs that the user should have access to.
+Only a manager can set or modify the sub organization ids.
-List<Integer> teamIds = Arrays.asList(56); // List<Integer> | A list of team IDs that the user should have access to
+List<Integer> teamIds = Arrays.asList(56); // List<Integer> | A list of team IDs that the user should have access to.
+Only a manager can set or modify the team ids.
-Boolean disableDailyEmails = true; // Boolean | Specifies whether the daily emails should be turned off or not String phone = "phone_example"; // String | The phone number of the user String timeZone = "timeZone_example"; // String | The time zone of the user.
-See Time Zones for a list of valid time zones String include = "include_example"; // String | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information. try {
+String timeZone = "timeZone_example"; // String | The time zone of the user.
+See Time Zones for a list of valid time zones try {
-    User result = apiInstance.create(firstName, lastName, email, roleId, subOrganizationIds, teamIds, disableDailyEmails, phone, timeZone, include);
+    User result = apiInstance.create(email, firstName, lastName, include, disableDailyEmails, phone, roleId, subOrganizationIds, teamIds, timeZone);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling UsersApi#create");